serenityways/best-retreats-data/index.md

 ## What Makes Serenity Ways Different?

-Our strength lies in the **private consultations** for clients and the personal relationships we built since 2013 with the management teams in the best hotels, clinics and destination SPAs worldwide.
+Our USP lies in our **private consultations** for clients looking for the perfect program: we tested and experienced most retreats ourselves, so we really know what program works best for each client.
+- You can't book the best wellness retreats online - the match-making step between the patient and the clinic is really important: we streamline the assessment and coordinate the booking.
 We offer a seamless, bespoke entry point to luxury wellness travel.
+- Sometimes the reasons you need a wellness retreat are complicated or painful: seeking an in-depth health assessment, healing burn-out, recovering from intense treatments.
 We preserve the highly personalized nature of health & wellness, while making the initial steps effortless and perfectly matched to your goals.

-- Expert clinic and program matching
-- Personalized booking coordination
-- Bespoke support before and after your retreat
+- We have been building personal relationships with the management teams in the best hotels, clinics and destination SPAs since 2013.
+We know who the best therapists are, and what they excel at.
+We are here to put you in the right hands.

+What to expect from us:
+- The **best match** for your wellness needs: we will advise you on the ideal retreats and programs.
-- Best available rates and exclusive amenities
+- We personnally **coordinate your booking**, and make sure you enjoy the **best available rates and exclusive amenities**.
-- Direct payments to retreats
+- You pay the retreat or hotel directly - we are not involved in payments.
+- We can provide **bespoke support** before and after your retreat, if you need.

 How do we get paid ?
 We receive a commission from the retreat after the program completion.